-- 1. The Police Service Commission shall consist of- - a. a Chairman appointed by the President acting after consultation with the Minority Leader from among members appointed under subparagraph (d); - b. the Chairman of the Public Service Commission; - c. one person appointed by the President after consultation with such body as appears to him to represent the majority of members of the Police Force: and - d. not more than three members exclusive of the Chairman of the Public Service Commission (in this article referred to as "appointed members") who shall be appointed by the President acting after consultation with the Minority Leader:
+- 1. The Police Service Commission shall consist of - a. a Chairman appointed by the President acting after meaningful consultation with the Leader of the Opposition from among members appointed under subparagraph (c); - b. the Chairman of the Public Service Commission; - c. four members appointed by the President upon nomination by the National Assembly after it has consulted such bodies as appear to it to represent the majority of the members of the Police Force and any other such body it deems fit:

-Provided that a person shall be disqualified for appointment as a member of the Commission if he is a public officer.
+Provided that a person should be disqualified for appointment as a member of the Commission if he or she is a public officer.

-- 2. Subject to the provisions of the next following paragraph, the office of an appointed member of the Police Service Commission shall become vacant at the expiration of three years from the date of his appointment or at such earlier time as may be specified in the instrument by which he was appointed. - 3.
-The provisions of article 225 (which relate to removal from office) shall apply to the office of an appointed member of the Police Service Commission.
+2. Subject to the provisions of the next following paragraph, the office of an appointed member of the Police Service Commission shall become vacant at the expiration of three years from the date of his or her appointment or at such earlier time as may be specified in the instrument by which he or she was appointed.

+- 3. The provisions of article 225 (which relate to removal from office) shall apply to the office of an appointed member of the Police Service Commission.
 In the case of an appointed member other than the Chairman, the prescribed authority for the purposes of paragraph (4) of that article shall be the Prime Minister or the Chairman and for the purposes of paragraph (6) of that article shall be the Chairman.
 In the case of the Chairman the prescribed authority for the purposes of paragraphs (4) and (6) of article 225 shall be the Prime Minister. - 4.
-If the office of an appointed member of the Police Service Commission is vacant or if the holder thereof is for any reason unable to perform the functions of his office, the President, acting after consultation with the Minority Leader, may appoint a person who is qualified to be appointed as a member of the Commission to act in that office; and any person so appointed shall, subject to the provisions of paragraph (3), continue to act until a person has been appointed to the office in which he is acting and has assumed the functions thereof or, as the case may be, until the holder thereof resumes those functions. - 5.
-A person shall not, while he holds or is acting in the office of an appointed member of the Police Service Commission or within a period of three years commencing with the date on which he last held or acted in that office, be eligible for appointment to or to act in any public office.
+If the office of an appointed member of the Police Service Commission is vacant or if the holder thereof is for any reason unable to perform the functions of his or her office, the President, acting after meaningful consultation with the Leader of the Opposition, may appoint a person who is qualified to be appointed as a member of the Commission to act in that office; any person so appointed shall, subject to the provisions of paragraph (3), continue to act until a person has been appointed to the office in which he or she is acting and has assumed the functions thereof or as the case may be, until the holder thereof resumes those functions. - 5.
+A person shall not, while he or she holds or is acting in the office of an appointed member of the Police Service Commission or within a period of three years commencing with the date on which he or she last held or acted in that office, be eligible for appointment to or to act in any public office.

-211. Appointment, etc., of Commissioner of Police and Deputy Commissioners.
+211. Appointment, etc., of Commissioner of Police and Deputy Commissioners